 - 1. Make sure that the Power Switch is in the off-position, then plug in the tool. - 2.
-Hold the Tool with both hands and slide the Power Switch forward to activate. - Adjust the speed of the tool using the Speed Control Dial.
-There are six speed settings from 1 (slowest) to 6 (fastest).
-Determine the optimum speed by testing on a scrap piece of material. - 4.
-Do not allow contact between accessory and workpiece until the tool is running at the intended speed.

-- 5. Avoid contact with foreign objects such as metal screws and nails when sanding, scraping, or cutting. - 6.
-Do not apply excessive pressure on the Tool.
+Hold the Tool with both hands and slide the Power Switch forward to on-position. - Adjust the speed with the Speed Dial.
+Determine the optimum speed by testing on a scrap piece of material. - Do not allow contact between accessory and workpiece until the tool has come up to speed. - Avoid contact with foreign objects such as metal screws and nails when sanding, scraping, or cutting. - Do not apply excessive pressure on the Tool.
 Allow the Tool to do the work. - 7.
-When finished, slide the Power Switch to OFF.
+When finished, slide the Power Switch to the off-position.
 Allow the tool to stop completely before setting it down. - 8.
 To prevent accidents, turn off the tool and unplug it after use.
 Clean, then store the tool indoors out of children's reach.